MCUdude/MiniCore/README.md

 You might experience upload issues when using the internal oscillator.
 It's factory calibrated but may be a little "off" depending on the calibration, ambient temperature and operating voltage.
 If uploading failes while using the 8 MHz internal oscillator you have these options:
 * Edit the baudrate line in the boards.txt file, and choose either 115200, 57600, 38400 or 19200 baud.
 * Upload the code using a programmer (USBasp, USBtinyISP etc.) or skip the bootloader by holding down the shift key while clicking the "Upload" button
-* Use the 1 MHz option instead
+* Use the 4, 2 or 1 MHz option instead

 | Frequency   | Oscillator type             | Comment                                                       |
 |-------------|-----------------------------|---------------------------------------------------------------|